LoganMorneault/node_example_service/README.md

 # Running the server
 To run this server, call `npm run server` in the terminal from any directory.
-For a self-restarting server using Nodemon, call `npm run dev' instead.
+For a self-restarting server using Nodemon, call `npm run dev` instead.